 On the first weekend of March 2008 , the Baccalieu Trail Tourism Association hosted the 2008 Youth Cultural Conference at Carbonear Collegiate.
 The theme of the Youth Cultural Conference was, “Find a Passion, Make it Work!”
 The goal of the conference was to provide an opportunity for youth from the area to interact with professionals in the cultural industries.

 Over the past two years, storytellers Mary Fearon and Dale Jarvis have been working on a youth storytelling project at Holy Cross Elementary in St. John’s.
 In 2008, Fearon worked with grades K-3, while Jarvis worked with grade 4-6.
-Students in the younger grades worked with Fearon on rhymes, stories and story songs, and then also worked with puppetry intern Darka Erdelji to develop shadow puppet plays based on nursery rhymes.
+Students in the younger grades worked with Fearon on rhymes, stories and story songs, and developed shadow puppet plays based on nursery rhymes with Darka Erdelji.

 Students in grades 4-6 worked on traditional folktales and local legends, learning the basics of how to tell a story.
-For the second year in a row, the usual public speaking competition was replaced with storytelling, as kids competed at the classroom level in their telling of traditional material, from memory.
-At the end of the project, many of the stories were collected in digital MP3 format, and podcasted on the web.
+The school's usual public speaking competition was replaced with storytelling, as kids competed in their telling of traditional material, from memory.
+Many of the stories were collected in digital MP3 format, and podcasted on the web.
 They are available for download at http://holycrosselementary.blogspot.com/.

 One example of a traditional story from Newfoundland and Labrador which was learned as part of the project is this retelling of the story of James Curran's ghost, a local ghostly legend from Holyrood, Conception Bay.